certara/pyDarwin/docs/Options.rst

   Several things to take into consideration when choosing the size:

   * typical value is 50 to 1000
-  * in general, the size should be at least 10 to 20 times bigger than the number of jobs you can run in parallel
+  * in general, the size should be at least 10 to 20 times bigger than the number of models you can run in parallel
   * anything less than 50 is considered ineffective from CPU/grid utilization perspective, as all models in a batch must complete before the next batch starts
   * if you submit model runs to a grid, the size shouldn't be too big to avoid overwhelming or monopolizing your grid queue
   * for local runs, you may batch as many models as you want if you don't mind losing some cached models in case of any accident (model cache is dumped to a file at the